peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _S_ to 2.
 Then set _c1_ and _c2_ to 0.
 2. Do the following process repeatedly, until the algorithm returns a value:
-    1. Set _c1_ to 2\*_c1_ plus an unbiased random bit (either 0 or 1 with equal probability).
-Then, set _c2_ to 2\*_c2_ plus an unbiased random bit.
+    1. Set _c1_ to 2\*_c1_ plus either 1 or 0 with equal probability.
+Then, set _c2_ to 2\*_c2_ plus either 1 or 0 with equal probability.
     2. If ((_c1_+1)<sup>2</sup> + (_c2_+1)<sup>2</sup>) < _S_<sup>2</sup>, do the following.
 (Point is inside the quarter disk, whose area is _&pi;_/4.
 Now _c1_, the point's _x_ coordinate, is treated as a uniform random variate between _c1_/_S_ and (_c1_+1)/_S_, and the following substeps return 1 with probability equal to that variate.)
         1. Generate _z_, a uniform random integer in the interval [0, _S_).
 If _z_ is less than _c1_, return 1.
 If _z_ is greater than _c1_, return 0.
-        2. Generate two unbiased random bits (each either 0 or 1 with equal probability).
-If the bits are different, return the first bit.
+        2. Generate two numbers that are each 1 or 0 with equal probability.
+If the two numbers are different, return the first number.
 Otherwise, repeat this substep.
     3. If ((_c1_)<sup>2</sup> + (_c2_)<sup>2</sup>) > _S_<sup>2</sup>, abort these substeps and go to step 1 ("Set _S_...").
 (Point is outside the quarter disk.)
     4. Multiply _S_ by 2.